The best Labor Day deals on Amazon right now | CNN Underscored

 Vacuums

-Keep things tidy this fall with up to $50 on Tineco vacuums through September 6.
-Find specific savings on the top-rated A10 Hero Cordless Stick Vacuum ($149.99; originally $199.99; amazon.com) and the iFloor Complete Cordless Wet Dry Vacuum Cleaner and Mop ($169.99, originally $199.99; amazon.com), which does double duty by vacuuming and washing floors at the same time.
+Keep things tidy this fall with up to $50 off Tineco vacuums through Sept.
+6. Find specific savings on the top-rated A10 Hero Cordless Stick Vacuum ($149.99, originally $199.99; amazon.com) and the iFloor Complete Cordless Wet Dry Vacuum Cleaner and Mop ($169.99, originally $199.99; amazon.com), which does double duty by vacuuming and washing floors at the same time.

 Kitchen